azagniotov/language-detection/README.md

 ## How to use?

-Search language detection can be used programmatically in your own code
+The language detection library can be integrated into your code using a Builder with the fluent API.

+The API is simple to use, enabling easy configuration of the language detector.
+Additionally, the public API of the library is designed to never return `null`.

 ### Basic usage

-The API is fairly straightforward that allows to configure the language detector via a builder.
-The public API of the library never returns `null`.

 The following is a reasonable configuration:
 ```java